rns/kollos-luif-doc/manual.md

 start :grammar:= <start symbol name> ( lexer = <lexical grammar name> )?
 ```

 The `lexer` adverb defines the lexical grammar for the structural grammar specified in the start rule.
+The name of the lexical grammar will be ther name of the structural with `_lex` appended, e.g., in the case of `start :grammar:= `, `grammar_lex`.

 <a id="precedenced_rules"></a>
 ### Precedenced Rules